ZXM takes its responsibility as a global thought leader seriously.

 ZXM promotes a safe system of work for its staff, contractors and suppliers, to ensure that people are not exposed to avoidable risks, hazards, and potential incidents.

 Consultant Scrum Masters are responsible for assessing client workplaces to identify risks, or potential risks, and ensure appropriate safeguards are put in place in coordination with our clients to address them.
 Specifically, because most people in ZXM conduct most of their work at their desks at a client site, occupational health and workplace safety is of paramount concern.

 On first starting an engagement with a new client or a new site, consultants are expected to:

-The COO and Consultant Scrum Masters are responsible for creating an environment in the Consultant Scrum Teams where:
+The COO is responsible for creating an environment in the Consultant Scrum Teams where:

 The Board is accountable for setting ZXM’s policies on corporate social responsibilities.
-The CEO is responsible for establishing targets and actioning them in collaboration with the COO.
+The CEO is responsible for establishing targets and actioning them in collaboration with the Chief Operating Officer.

 The Board will assess progress toward ZXM’s targets on a quarterly basis.

 With regards to ZXM’s Social and Sustainable Procurement targets, the Board will review ZXM’s financial position each quarter and assess both the impact of its policies on the viability of the business, and the effectiveness of the outcomes it’s seeking.

 Incorporate targets and review into Board strategic cycle